dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Cast**:

-    1. If the runtime type of `v` is not a subtype of the cast type of `p` then throw a runtime exception. *Note that we throw even if this appears in a matching context.
+    1. If the runtime type of `v` is not a subtype of the cast type of `p` then throw a runtime error. *Note that we throw even if this appears in a matching context.
 The intent of this pattern is to assert that a value *must* have some type.*